 Horrendous evidence of camp conditions presented by Lt Colonel Nicholas Reed Collins at the Tokyo Military tribunal , fails to convey the scale of the suffering at Lampersari by a wide margin.
 Torture was a daily occurrence.

 A second source of information is the diary of Anneke Bosman, who spent the period 3 June 1945- 2 November 1945 in Lampersari.
-This eighteen year old girl managed to keep a diary from the start of her internment in Bandung ( in Dutch).
+This eighteen year old girl managed to keep a diary (in Dutch) from the start of her internment in Bandung.

 A third source : Gon Boissevain en Lennie Empel “Een dagboek Vrouwenkamp op Java” (1981, in Dutch ).
 Hard to get.

-Another indication of the atrocious conditions of this camp can be inferred from the surviving list of names of camp occupants. .
-One list is a copy of a fragment of the official camp list prepared at the behest of the Japanese Military administration, and lists the names of household heads and the number of dependents ( children).
-The second list was assembled after the war ended by former Red Cross staff recruited from among the internees.
-This list , also incomplete notes the names of children who could no longer be cared for by their mothers.
+Another indication of the atrocious conditions of this camp can be inferred from the surviving list of names of camp occupants prepared by Mrs Ausems.
+This list is a copy of a fragment of the official camp list prepared at the behest of the Japanese Military administration, and lists the names of household heads and the number of dependents (children).
+The second list was assembled after the war had ended by former Red Cross staff recruited from among the internees.
+This list , also incomplete, notes the names of children who could no longer be cared for by their mothers.